xolox/vim-shell/README.md

 Note that on UNIX if the environment variable `$DISPLAY` is empty the plug-in will fall back to a command-line web browser.
 Because such web browsers are executed in front of Vim you have to quit the web browser to return to Vim.

+### The `:MakeWithShell` command

+This command is a very simple replacement for the [:make][make] command that does not pop up a console window on Windows.
+It doesn't come with all of the bells and whistles that Vim's built-in make command does but it should work.

 ### The `xolox#shell#execute()` function

 This function enables other Vim plug-ins to execute external commands in the background (i.e. asynchronously) *without opening a command prompt window on Windows*.
 For example try to execute the following command on Windows ([vimrun.exe][vimrun] is only included with Vim for Windows because it isn't needed on other platforms):